Categories: BlogSoftware Testing

 5. Compliance and Security

-Many industries, such as finance and healthcare, have strict regulations around data usage and privacy.
-ETL testing validates that the process adheres to compliance standards and secures sensitive data during extraction, transformation, and loading.
+Data usage and privacy are subject to stringent regulations in numerous sectors, including finance and healthcare.
+ETL testing ensures that the process adheres to conformance standards and protects sensitive data during extraction, transformation, and loading.

 6. Business Continuity